9dots/get-coding-curricula/k-2/kindergarten/lesson-plans/lesson-8/lesson.md

 <notable>
 <iconp src='/icons/activity.png'>### Overview</iconp>
-In lesson 8 students continue writing code.
-The complexity of the challenges is increased by the minimum number of lines of code needed in the solution.
+In lesson 8 students continue to practice writing code to solve challenges that are similar to those in lesson 7.

 <iconp src='/icons/objectives.png'>### Objectives</iconp>